ianandersonlol/rh-google-calendar-sync/README.md

 #### Part 2: Configure Settings

-1. In the project folder, find `.env.example`
+1. In the project folder, find `config.env.example`
-2. Make a copy and name it `.env`
+2. Make a copy and name it `config.env`
-3. Open `.env` with Notepad or TextEdit
+3. Open `config.env` with Notepad or TextEdit
 4. You'll see several lines - edit these:

 ```